ericwindmill/flutter_by_example/cms_server/public/content/dart/4_iterables/cast_tolist_toset.md

 ---
-title: "Type casting collections: cast, as, retype, toSet, toList"
+title: "Type casting collections: cast, as, toSet, toList, and more"
 author: "Eric Windmill"
 category: "Dart"
 subSection: "Iterables and Collections"